 ✌️ Now, you have a visual overview.
 Choose the easiest one to implement (the right-most) from the Must section.
 Go one by one to the left in the must section and work on them in order.
 Meanwhile, it's okay if you take tasks from should or could sections or change the order.
 But always keep the priority in mind.
 Maintain your focus and identify distractions.
 Don't allow minor diversions.
 Try to say "No" to the work that cannot lend to this priority schema.
 Whenever a new task comes, clarify the job, requirements, and expectations and put them into the schema accordingly.

 🔃 Use this visual overview once in a while.
 The frequency can be biweekly or once a month; it's up to you.
 The important thing is that you set some time aside and prioritize your work.
 I recommend setting a recurring time-blocker event in your calendar so that you don't forget and no one will be able to take your time during this event.

-🎯 Overall, your goal with this approach is saying "No" to good things to be able to say "YES" to great things!
+🎯 Overall, your goal with this approach is to say "No" to good things to be able to say "YES" to great things!

 💁 If you want to learn more about prioritization for senior and staff software engineers, listen to the 15th episode of Software World Podcast and read my blog post to learn more in-depth and visual approach.